GENERAL CAMP USE RULES AND POLICIES

 - Cleanup lists are posted in the kitchen and lodge – Failure to clean up will result in a cleaning charge.

-- All recyclable materials MUST be taken away from the camp.
+- All returnable materials MUST be taken away from the camp.

-- Please place all other trash in the blue bin located near the entrance yellow gate.
+- Please place all other trash and accepted recycling in the correct bin located near the yellow gate.

 - Cleaning supplies are provided for the bathrooms, stove and floors – all other cleaning supplies should be brought by the group.